MuresanIA/School-Catalogue/README.md

 #It has the following implementations:
   1. JWT Authentification
-  2. Email confirmation after register.
+  2. Email confirmation after register(SendGrid).
-  3. Rest-API Controller (SendGrid)
+  3. Rest-API Controller

 You can access the application: https://school-catalog1.herokuapp.com/